-The agreement specifies that Mr. Richman's previous employment agreement with the Company was terminated as of January 1, 2011, other than with respect to provisions that specifically survive a termination thereof and other than with respect to the provision in Amendment No. 1 to his previous employment agreement relating to the grant of options to purchase 100,000 shares of the Company's common stock, which vest in full on May 2, 2011, subject to immediate vesting upon any of the following relevant events occurring: (i) a change in control occurs or (ii) Mr. Richman's employment is terminated other than for cause, for good reason, or due to death or disability.
+The agreement specifies that Mr. Richman's previous employment agreement with the Company was terminated as of January 1, 2011, other than with respect to provisions that specifically survive a termination thereof and other than with respect to the provision in Amendment No. 1 to his previous employment agreement relating to the grant of options to purchase 100,000 shares of the Company's common stock, which vested in full on May 2, 2011.
 Amendment No. 1 to his previous employment agreement had been executed on May 18, 2010 in connection with Mr. Richman's appointment to the position of President and interim Chief Executive Officer.
 Under the amendment, Mr. Richman had been paid an annual base salary of \$350,000 effective from May 2, 2010.